What Are Sugar Glider Babies

 Sugar glider babies reach sexual maturity at around 6 to 12 months of age.
 At this point, they can reproduce and have babies of their own.
 It’s important to note that sugar gliders are social animals and thrive in groups, so it’s best to keep them with a companion or in a small colony.

-See also How Wide Is Sugar Glider Wheel
+See also Adopt Sugar Glider

 Frequently Asked Questions